PlatziLabs/playground-challenges/src/challenges/js/creational-patterns-03/README.md

-# Exercise 3.
-Assembling rockets one step at time

-## Description

 The **`Galaxy`** and **`Odyssey`** rockets were such a success that they are now being sold at a reduced cost to those who want to use them for research or academic purposes.
 And the best part?
 Each rocket purchase comes with a **`Manual`**!.

 To keep things organized and efficient, the manuals are produced in the same factory as the rockets, **`but on a separate production line`**.
 This means that each manual will contain all the necessary information for operating the rocket effectively.